PurpleBriar/SF-FoodTruck-Django/README.md

 ### Requirements
 Python 3.7.4
 ### Installation
+- Clone this repository
+- Navigat to the *food_truck_locator* directory
+- Create a virtual environment
-Clone this repository and in the top level directory, create a virtual environment, then run the command *pip install requirements.txt* to install the needed software components.
+- At the command line, run the command *pip install requirements.txt* to install the needed software components.
 The list of components includes several items not needed specifically for this app because I did not develop it in a virtual environment.
 ### Running the app
 To run the app locally, navigate to the top level directory of the project and type the command: *python manage.py runserver*.
 The path to the development server will show up at the prompt.
 Open a web browser and type in the path in the search bar.
 This should take you to the app home page, which lists all active food trucks alongside a couple of searchboxes.
 ### Finding a food truck